DBS Checking

 Before your group can apply for DBS checks:

-- The group needs to appoint a DBS contact.
+1. The group needs to appoint a DBS contact.
 This can be any committee member of your group.
+This person will be responsible for validating applicants' ID documentation and ensuring the process is carried out correctly.

-- A letter then needs to be sent to NODA and signed by two group officials (i.e., Chairman and Secretary) confirming who the society’s DBS appointed contact is, and providing your chosen DBS appointed contact’s name, address, telephone number(s) and email.
+2. A letter then needs to be sent to NODA and signed by two group officials (e.g. Chairman, Secretary, Treasurer) confirming who the society’s DBS appointed contact is, and providing your chosen DBS appointed contact’s name, address, telephone number(s) and email.
+Please note that a DBS Contact cannot sign their own nomination letter.

-- Along with the letter, please enclose a copy of your group’s Child Protection Policy (NODA has a model Child Protection Policy template available to download on the online resources page.
-Please note you can email the letter and policy information to speed up the process.
-A scanned copy of the letter will be accepted.
+3. Along with the letter, please enclose a copy of your group’s Child Protection Policy (NODA has a model Child Protection Policy template available to download on the online resources page.
+Please note you can email the letter (which must be signed by hand by both group officials) and policy information to speed up the process.
+A scanned copy of the signed letter will be accepted.
 Please email all information to dbs@noda.org.uk

-This is a one-off procedure unless you change your DBS appointed contact in the future.
+This is a one-off procedure only EVERY 5 YEARS unless you change your DBS appointed contact in the future.

 We have six documents below to assist you with the process.